displacedalarm9/KABDMSV2/README.md

 ## Overview

-A document management repository for organizing and maintaining system documentation, data exports, and configuration files.
+This is a document management repository for organizing and maintaining system documentation, data exports, and configuration files.

 ## Repository Contents